NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 # Guidelines to BIII.eu curators

 BIII.eu is a web-based database that includes bioimage analysis tools, such as Software, Training material and Datasets.
-The guidelines here presented will help confirmed taggers add and curate _software_ entries into BIII.eu only.
-The software entry of the webtool include from simple _components_, such as a gaussian filter, to image processing libraries (_collections_ of components) and _workflows_ (e.g. single particle tracking workflows).
+The guidelines presented here will help confirmed taggers add and curate _software_ entries into BIII.eu only.
+The software entry of the webtool include from simple _components_ (e.g. gaussian filter), to image processing libraries, _collections_ of components, and _workflows_ (e.g. single particle tracking).

 The detailed description of the types of tools that can be included in BIII.eu webtool are still under discussion.
 However, we ask curators and taggers to include only tools that can be used (e.g we do not seek a publication without an implementation of the code publicly available.
 Commercial software can be accepted if specified as so) and relate to image analysis problems in biology (a.k.a bioimage analysis).

 The tools are described using two ontologies, [**BISE-core-ontology**](https://github.com/NeuBIAS/bise-core-ontology) and [**EDAM-Bioimaging**](https://github.com/edamontology/edam-bioimaging). **BISE-core-ontology** contains the structure of description of entries in BIII.eu, not only software, and includes entry properties such as author, reference publication, curator and so on. **EDAM-Bioimaging** is used as a source of terms to describe the entry with Bioimaging related vocabulary.

 In BISE, a software entry describes a bioimage analysis tool, which can be classified as a _component_, a _collection_ or a _workflow_.
 A _component_ is an implementation of certain image processing / analysis algorithms.
 Each component alone does not solve a Bioimage Analysis problem.
 These problems can be addressed by combining such components into workflows.
 On the other hand, a _workflow_ is a set of components assembled in some specific order to process bioimages and estimate some numerical parameters relevant to the biological system under study.
 Workflows take image data as input and output either processed images or other type of data (usually numeric values).
 Workflows can be a combination of components from the same or different software packages.
-Finally, a _collection_ is a software that encapsulate a set of bioimage components and/or workflows, e.g. libraries such as [**imglib2**](http://biii.eu/imglib2) and [**scikit-image**](http://biii.eu/scikit-image) or general purpose software such as [**Fiji**](http://biii.eu/fiji), [**Icy**](http://biii.eu/icy).
+Finally, a _collection_ is a software that encapsulates a set of bioimage components and/or workflows, e.g. libraries such as [**imglib2**](http://biii.eu/imglib2) and [**scikit-image**](http://biii.eu/scikit-image) or general purpose software such as [**Fiji**](http://biii.eu/fiji), [**Icy**](http://biii.eu/icy).

 OBSERVATION: These curation guidelines were inspired by [biotoolsDocs](https://github.com/bio-tools/biotoolsDocs/blob/master/github_projects.rst) documentation.
 Part of it has been adapted or used as is from the original **biotoolsDocs**.
 Thanks to Jon Ison for referencing biotools documentation efforts.